mikeperry-tor/vanguards/README_SECURITY.md

    relays, if it is.
 4. **Confirm** that a specific onion service is not using their Guard or Layer2 middle relays, if it is not.
+5. **Suspect** when your client accesses a particular service, if they run one of your guard relays.
+6. **Suspect** that run a particular service, if they run one of your guard relays.

 The vanguards addon is designed to make the network adversary's attacks as difficult and unlikely as possible, and to take as long as possible, but they